How to Prepare to Exit Inpatient Rehab

-An outpatient program could be just what you need, when you are emerging from an inpatient program, and that might be true whether your addiction was considered severe or mild.
-Consider this: In a study in the journal Substance Abuse Treatment, Prevention and Policy, researchers examined the recovery path of 4,165 people.
+Outpatient programs could be just what you need when you are emerging from an inpatient program.
+In a study in the journal Substance Abuse Treatment, Prevention and Policy, researchers examined the recovery path of 4,165 people.
 The researchers found that all of these people benefitted from aftercare, regardless of the severity of their addictions.

 Talk to your treatment team in your inpatient facility, and find out if an outpatient program is right for you.
 The team might also help you to find a program that is suitable for you.

-A sober living home allows you to spend time in the company of other people who are also working toward sobriety.
-This step can help you to avoid the temptations that come with living alongside people who do not protect their sobriety.
-The rules of a sober living home are strict, and they can help you to understand how others build up a protected life.
+In addition to peer support and skill-building, this step can help you to avoid the temptations that come with living alongside people who may still be actively using drugs or alcohol.
+The rules of a sober living home are strict, but they can help you to understand how others set appropriate boundaries to protect and maintain their sobriety.

 Your inpatient rehab center may have connections with sober living homes in your community, or your center may have sober homes on the campus.
 Talk with your team about the possibility of a sober home, if it seems like the right choice for you.

-This is a common refrain.
-In a meeting, you have the opportunity to learn from and listen to other people who are also working toward recovery.
+In group meetings, you have the opportunity to learn from and listen to other people who are also working toward recovery.
 They have their own lessons to share and successes to relate.
 They are more than willing to listen to you and celebrate with you.
 In addition, most meetings are guided by the principles of the 12-Step movement, made famous by Alcoholics Anonymous, which can provide you with new insights into the addiction recovery process.

 Your treatment team may have a list of meetings for you to tap into, or you could search online to find out about meetings to attend in your community.